-New Netflix docuseries digs into missing Flight MH370 — here’s what we know
+New search begins for Malaysia Flight 370.
+What we know about the missing plane

 On March 8, 2014, at 12:41 a.m., Malaysia Airlines Flight MH370 took off with 227 passengers and 12 crew members from the Kuala Lumpur International Airport.
 The plane was scheduled to arrive at the Beijing Capital International Airport at 6:30 a.m. local time.
 It never did.
 Instead, at 1:07 a.m., the airplane sent its final automated position report.
 At 1:19 a.m., the final voice transmission from the cockpit of the ill-fated plane was received by air traffic controllers: “Good night Malaysian three seven zero,” per History.

-Roughly an hour after the plane missed its scheduled landing time in Beijing, Malaysia Airlines announced it was missing.
+Roughly an hour after the plane missed its scheduled landing time in Beijing, Malaysia Airlines announced flight 370 was missing.

-2. No distress signal was ever sent
+2. No distress signal was sent

 The Boeing 777 jetliner silently disappeared.
-A distress signal was never received.
-The pilots never activated an SOS.
-Why?
-That remains a mystery.
-Along with the majority of the plane, the black box was never found — and it could have provided answers, per The Washington Post.
+A distress signal was never received and the pilots never activated an SOS.

+Along with the majority of the plane, the black box was never found, which could have shed light on what transpired, per The Washington Post.

-According to CNN, emergency beacons — also known as emergency locator transmitters — are devices that send out an electronic distress signal in the event of a crash.
+According to CNN, emergency beacons — also known as emergency locator transmitters — are devices which send out an electronic distress signal in the event of a crash.
 They cannot operate underwater.
-Flight 370 had four emergency locator transmitters, Malaysian officials told CNN.
+Flight 370 contained four emergency locator transmitters, Malaysian officials told CNN.
 Two were stored on the plane’s life raft, one was stowed in the cabin and the fourth was an antenna near the rear door at the top of the aircraft.

-It only takes a half-second data “burst” for the transmitters to indicate an emergency.
+It only takes a half-second data “burst” for transmitters to indicate an emergency.
 There was never a single burst.
-If the antenna was working it could have broken in the event of a crash.
+If the antenna was working, it could have broken in the event of a crash.
 The other transmitters will not work if the beacon is submerged underwater.

 3. The plane flew off course

-Malaysia Flight 370 probably steered off-course intentionally, reports Time.
+Malaysia Flight 370 probably steered off course intentionally, reports Time.
 A report from the Malaysian government released in 2018 claimed that the Boeing 777 changed course — the report claimed maneuvers made by the plane were likely due to the system being manipulated, not a system failure.

 Experts mapped the plane’s course through hourly data hookups with a satellite.
 They believe the plane might have run out of gas and plummeted into the Indian Ocean.